PHILADELPHIA REFLECTIONS

 Kiyohiko Nishimura is currently the Deputy Governor of the Bank of Japan (BOJ), and as such is expected to have wise things to say about finances, as indeed he does.
 Japan has a far older culture than the United States, and a botanical uniqueness growing out of the glaciers avoiding it, many thousands of years ago.
 But its latitude is approximately the same as ours, and its modern culture is affected by the deliberate effort of the Emperor to westernize the nation, following its "opening up" by our own Commodore Matthew Perry in 1852.
 Perhaps a more important relationship between the two cultures for present purposes is that Japan has been suffering from the current deep recession for fourteen years longer than we have.
 We don't want to repeat that performance, but we can certainly learn from it.

-Mr. Nishimura lays great stress on the ageing of the Japanese population because in all nations, houses are mainly purchased by young newly-weds, and sold by that same generation years later as they prepare to retire.
-If a nation has an elderly population, it can expect a general lowering of house prices some day, reflecting too many sellers leaving the market at the same time.
-The buyers of those houses are competing with other young people, so the simultaneous bulges and dips of population at later stages combine to have major effects on housing prices.
+Mr. Nishimura lays great stress on the aging of the Japanese population because, in all nations, houses are mainly purchased by young newly-weds, and sold by that same generation years later as they prepare to retire.
+If a nation has an elderly population, it can expect a general lowering of house prices someday, reflecting too many sellers leaving the market at the same time.
+The buyers of those houses are competing with other young people, so the simultaneous bulges and dips of the population at later stages combine to have major effects on housing prices.
 At the moment, younger couples are having fewer children as a result of women postponing the first one.
 Nishimura goes on to reflect that something like the same is true of stocks and bonds, although at age levels five or ten years later.
-One implication is that retirement of our own World War II baby boom is about to depress American home prices, which will likely stay lowered for 10-20 more years.
-Furthermore, our stock market will have its similar effect, stretching the depression out by as much as 5-15 years.
+One implication is that retirement of our own World War II baby boom is about to depress American home prices, which will likely stay lower for 10-20 more years.
+Furthermore, our stock market will have a similar effect, stretching the depression out by as much as 5-15 years.
 The Japanese stock market has been a gloomy place to be during the past fifteen years, and by these lights might continue in the doldrums for another five or so.
 Meanwhile, our own situation predicts an additional generation of struggle while Japan is recovering.
 It's best not to apply these ideas too closely, of course, but surely somebody in our government ought to dig around in the data, at least telling us why we ain't goin' to repeat this pattern.
 Please.

 Perhaps because they eat so much rice and fish, the Japanese already have a longer life expectancy than Americans do, but in terms of outliving your assets, that's not wholly advantageous, the way a love of golf might be.
 The best our nation might be able to do is to examine some of our premises about housing construction.
 In Kyoto, most houses were built with paper walls, for example.